 Car accidents are a leading cause of bodily injury every year, not just in Syracuse but across the country.
-Therefore, it is important for everyone to know what the law provides as a means of remedying the harms that a person can sustain in a car accident.
+Therefore, it is important for everyone to know what the law provides as a means of remedying the harm that a person can sustain in a car accident.

 Car accidents that result in injuries that are not severe require victims to submit a claim with their own insurance provider and recover through them.
-However, if you can demonstrate that your injuries are “serious” under the state’s definition, you can file a lawsuit against the party to blame, which is a much better path to recover for all of the consequences that your injuries can cause.
+However, if you can demonstrate that your injuries are “serious” under the state’s definition, you can file a lawsuit against the party to blame, which is a much better path to recover from all of the consequences that your injuries can cause.

 No-Fault Car Insurance Rules in Syracuse

 Unlike some other states, New York uses what are known as “no-fault” auto insurance rules.
 Under this type of insurance system, the injured victim of a car accident must generally seek compensation from their own car insurance provider, regardless of who was responsible for the crash.

 This saves injury victims the time and difficulty of having to prove who was responsible for causing the accident.
 However, the system can be frustrating for many car accident victims, especially after experiencing extensive losses.
 In many instances, the assistance provided by insurance companies might not fully compensate you for your losses.

 Typically, car insurance companies are limited to providing compensation for harms like medical bills that you incur, property damage caused by the accident, and lost wages from missed time at work.
 Insurance does not compensate you for your pain and suffering despite these consequences being just as real and impactful as the physical consequences.